tala3849/project1-globo-gym-purple-cobras/README.md

 Finally, the scatterplot shows the total profit (calculated as MRR - MRC from `ZayoHackathonData_Services.csv`) for each building in increasing order.
 This plot is also interactive with the map in that clicking on the plot area displays a range tool to choose to filter buildings on the map within a certain profit range.

+The dashboard is styled in Zayo's orange and teal colors.

 ## Design Process
 //REMOVE (e.g., how did you go about designing, building, and refining your system?
 Why did you choose these representations?)